Fate/Unlimited Codes: Development

-Ryuuji Higurashi, who previously spoke in the same position when creating the Gotcha Force, was invited to play the role of a graphic character designer.
-Higurashi, along with Takeuchi and Type-Moon employees, completed all the graphic materials of the future game, in strict accordance with the stylistic features of the Fate/stay night design.
-Saber Lily's character was originally created by Takashi Takeuchi, as an alternative costume for Saber, based on the visual novel's Unlimited Blade Works story arcade dress, and got its name because of the similarity of color and shape of the dress to the white lily.
+Higurashi was later invited to be a graphic character designer in Fate/unlimited codes.
+Higurashi, along with Takeuchi and other Type-Moon employees, completed all the graphic materials of the future game, in strict accordance with the stylistic features of the Fate/stay night design.
+Saber Lily's character was originally created by Takeuchi, as an alternative costume for Saber, based on the visual novel's Unlimited Blade Works story arcade dress, and got its name because of the similarity of color and shape of the dress to the white lily.
 After the release of the game on the arcade machines, Saber Lily received a lot of positive feedback from fans and, unlike the game costumes of other characters, while porting the game to the PlayStation 2, she had her own name displayed in the match interface.
 Originally it was planned to include the character only in a limited edition of the game, but later it was added to the standard version.
-On May 30, 2012, it was reported that due to an expiring digital license, Capcom USA was discontinuing the game for sale on the PlayStation Store in that region as of June 12 of that year.
+Between May and June 2012, Capcom USA discontinued the game for sale on the PlayStation Store due to an expired digital license.

-The soundtrack of the game was performed by Basiscape, who created new background music compositions, and also arranged the original tracks of the visual novel Fate / stay night.
+Audio

+The soundtrack to Fate/unlimited codes was written by returning composer Hitoshi Sakimoto.
+Sound effects were handled by Sakimoto alongside various other composers: Masaharu Iwata, Manabu Namiki, Noriyuki Kamikura, Mitsuhiro Kaneda, Kimihiro Abe, Azusa Chiba, and Yoshimi Kudo, in his sound production studio Basiscape.
+Sakimoto's score incorporated elements of multiple genres: modern electronic, rock, and ambient.
+It also includes new musical compositions and rearrangements of the original tracks from the Fate/stay night visual novel.
 The opening song is "code" by singer Sachi Tainaka, which was later released as a single.

+Release history

+Fate/unlimited codes was first released as an fighting game for the Namco System 246 arcade system, on June 11, 2008 in Japan.
+Type-Moon would port the game to the PlayStation 2 in December 2008.
+An enhanced version for the PlayStation Portable was released on June 18, 2009, alongside a digital release on the PlayStation Store in North America and Europe in September 2009.